icsharp/Hangfire.RecurringJobExtensions/README.md

 job-data | *[optional]* Similar to the [quartz.net](http://www.quartz-scheduler.net/) `JobDataMap`, it is can be deserialized to the type `Dictionary<string,object>`. enable | *[optional]* Whether the `RecurringJob` can be added/updated, default value is true, if false `RecurringJob` will be deleted automatically.

-*To the json token `job-data`, we can use extension method to get/set data with specified key from `PerformContext` when recurring job running.*
+*To the json token `job-data`, we can use extension method to get/set data with specified key from storage which associated with `BackgroundJob.Id` when recurring job running.*

 ```csharp
 var intVal = context.GetJobData<int>("IntVal");